clojurebridge-berlin/drawing/curriculum/first-program.md

 stage itself.
 Let's define these functions together, and you will see what they do.

-In Light Table, in the lines.clj file, add the following after the closing parenthesis of the ns statement from before.
+In Nightcode, in the core.clj file, add the following after the closing parenthesis of the ns statement from before.

 ```clojure